 link to the guide is:

 ..
-Young Adults at college or university, whether you’re a fresher or in your final year or a parent of a university student, we have a few basic health care tips for students.
+Young Adults at college or university, whether you’re a fresher or in your final year or a parent, we have a few basic health care tips:

 1. Get a ACWY vaccine It protects against four different strains of meningococcal bacteria that cause meningitis and blood poisoning (septicaemia): A, C, W and Y. Ask your GP!

-2. Register with a GP at university You never know when you might need medical help.
-If you take regular medicines that are only available on prescription, for example the contraceptive pill, make sure you have enough to last the term or until you can register with a doctor close the university.
+2. Register with a GP at university / college You never know when you might need medical help.
+If you take regular medicines only available on prescription, such as contraceptive pills, make sure you have enough to last the term or until you can register with a doctor close by.